-The major responsibilities of councils in Schools include:
+The major responsibilities of councils in schools include:

-- Representing the school and its community in reaching agreement with the Department of Education & Early Childhood Development (DEECD) on the school implementation plan - Determining the education policy, goals and priorities of the school within the framework of the school implementation plan and state-wide guidelines - Approving the school budget, which includes school generated funds and any sponsorship arrangements consistent with the school's Strategic Plan and annual Implementation Plan implementation - Entering into contracts for purposes consistent with the school implementation plan maintaining and improving buildings and grounds - Reporting annually to the school community and the DET - Making a recommendation to the DET on the appointment of the school principal
+- Representing the school and its community in reaching agreement with the Department of Education & Early Childhood Development (DEECD) on the school implementation plan. - Determining the education policy, goals and priorities of the school within the framework of the school implementation plan and state-wide guidelines. - Approving the school budget, which includes school generated funds and any sponsorship arrangements consistent with the school's Strategic Plan and Annual Implementation Plan implementation. - Entering into contracts for purposes consistent with the school. - Implementation plan to maintain and improve buildings and grounds. - Reporting annually to the school community and the DEECD. - Making a recommendation to the DEECD on the appointment of the school principal. - Authorising the employment of non-teaching staff and any staff for short term projects. - Developing the school's Student Dress Code.

-- Authorising the employment of non-teaching staff and any staff for short term projects - Developing the school's Student Dress Code - Developing the school's Student Code of Conduct as part of the school charter within guidelines set by the DET. - Stimulating interest in the school - Conducting educational, social, recreational and cultural activities - Allowing use of the school's premises by community groups
+- Developing the school's Student Code of Conduct as part of the school charter within guidelines set by the DEECD. - Stimulating interest in the school. - Conducting educational, social, recreational and cultural activities. - Allowing use of the school's premises by community groups.